MaloLM/arc-genesis/README.md

 ## Requirements

-You onyl need Python 3 for Linux, MacOs or Windows
+You only need `Python 3` for Linux, MacOS or Windows

 ## Project Structure and Setup